Reading

 Rizal Province is adjacent to Metro Manila and some of its original territories are now part of the Greater Metro Manila area and part of PLAI-NCRLC.
 From that simple introduction and sharing of experiences, we gathered the following: a) there is a shortage of qualified librarian in the country b) that employment of not qualified librarian is not only true in rural schools but also in urban or city schools c) although private school/institution can afford to pay for a librarian item, the shortage of qualified (or license) librarians force school administrators to assigned it to non-qualified staff or teacher-librarian d) No distance education program for MLIS is currently being offered in the country which could be a good alternative to increase the number of registered librarians.

-The passage of RA 6966 and later amended by RA 9246 clearly defines who can be librarian and practice the profession in the Philippines.
+RA 9246 clearly defines who can be librarian and practice the profession in the Philippines.
 Almost 18 years has passed since the passage of RA 6966 but the "problem" with teacher-librarian has not be adequately addressed.
 Dr. Cayaban position paper therefore is a timely calls to PRC-BFL attention to make the necessary intervention to address this issue.

-The current Council Officers of PLAI-STRLC are well aware of this issue that during one of the monthly regular meetings, some officers brainstorm the possibility of offering a distance education program in LIS so that these "teacher-librarian" could have the necessary educational qualifications (as mandated by RA 9246) or earned units in LIS and be eligible take the Librarian Licensure Examination (LLE) (RBManlangit).
+The current Council Officers of PLAI-STRLC are well aware of this issue that during one of the monthly regular meetings, some officers brainstorm the possibility of offering a distance education program in LIS so that these "teacher-librarian" could have the necessary educational qualifications (as mandated by RA 9246) or earned units in LIS and be eligible take the Librarian Licensure Examination (

 No comments: